MannKind (MNKD)

 AI Analysis | Feedback

-Michael Castagna became CEO of MannKind Corporation in 2017, bringing over 25 years of experience in healthcare, pharmaceuticals, and biotechnology.
-Prior to joining MannKind, he served as a Vice President at Amgen, where he guided the Lifecycle Management and Global Commercial Biosimilar business areas.
-He also spent a combined ten years at Bristol-Myers Squibb, focusing on medical, marketing, and sales, and directed the Immunoscience division.
-Earlier in his career, he was Vice President and Division Head for Biopharmaceuticals, North America, at Sandoz (Novartis), where he established the U.S. Biologics Business Unit and relaunched Omnitrope.
-He also held positions at Merck, Serono, Pharmasset, and DuPont Pharmaceuticals.
+Michael Castagna became CEO of MannKind Corporation and joined its board of directors in 2017, bringing over 25 years of experience in healthcare, pharmaceuticals, and biotechnology to the company's product and medical device development strategy.
+Prior to MannKind, he served as Vice President at Amgen, where he guided both the Lifecycle Management and Global Commercial Biosimilar business areas.
+He spent a combined 10 years at Bristol-Myers Squibb, focusing on medical, marketing, and sales, and also directed their Immunoscience division.
+His other industry experience includes serving as a Vice President at Sandoz (Novartis), where he established the U.S. Biologics Business Unit, and as a Director at Merck, Serono, Pharmasset, and DuPont Pharmaceuticals.

 AI Analysis | Feedback